-This is a part-time day, face to face course.
-You will need to attend approximately 5 hours of class, over 1 day a week, for 36 weeks.
-As well as the in-class component, you will need to complete approximately 2 hours of other study per week.
+This is a full-time face to face course.
+You will need to attend approximately 16 hours of class, over 4 days a week, for 16 weeks.

-You may also be required to complete approximately 6 hours of additional study each week outside of class hours, including written assignments/projects, self-study to revise and reinforce areas of knowledge, application of skills and knowledge acquired through supervised learning activities, research to reinforce skills and knowledge.
+You may also be required to complete approximately 23 hours of additional study each week outside of class hours, including written assignments/projects, self-study to revise and reinforce areas of knowledge, application of skills and knowledge acquired through supervised learning activities, research to reinforce skills and knowledge.

 IS THIS COURSE RIGHT FOR YOU?